cldrojas/daily-budget/errors-log.md

 - **Indentation**: Code uses 2 spaces, rule requires 4 spaces.
 Not fixed due to scope.
 - **Secrets**: No hardcoded secrets found.
 - **Responsiveness**: Tailwind classes with sm:, md:, lg: breakpoints are used appropriately.

+### Hydration Mismatch Error Fixed
+- **Main error cause**: Hydration mismatch due to inconsistent theme state between server and client rendering in the theme toggle button.
+- **How and where fixed**: Implemented mounted state pattern in app/page.tsx to render dynamic theme content only after component mounts.
+- **Step by step short description**: Added useState for mounted flag, useEffect to set mounted to true after mount, conditionally render dynamic title and icon only when mounted.
+- **Things to test to prevent this happening again**: Check browser console for consistent theme logs, verify no hydration warnings, test theme switching, confirm app loads without errors in both modes.

+### Uncontrolled Input to Controlled Input Error Fixed
+- **Main error cause**: A component is changing an uncontrolled input to be controlled caused by conditional value prop in setup-form.tsx.
+- **How and where fixed**: Changed value={startAmount || undefined} to value={startAmount} on line 53 in components/setup-form.tsx.
+- **Step by step short description**:
+  1. Identified conditional value prop causing uncontrolled to controlled input change.
+  2. Changed value prop to always be defined.
+- **Things to test to prevent this from happening again**: Test input behavior with different startAmount values; verify no React warnings; check form submission works correctly.